Abdominal surgery with

 What kinds of surgery can the doctor perform during a laparoscopy?

 Laparoscopy is a valuable tool for the diagnosis and treatment of ovarian cysts, scar tissue (adhesions), endometriosis, and ectopic pregnancy.
 It may be used as part of a fertility evaluation to detect a blocked tube or during a sterilization procedure like tubal ligation.

 The physicians at OB/GYN Health Associates can also perform laparoscopic hysterectomies.

 Is laparoscopy painful?
 When can I go home?

 Most women are able to go home after several hours and generally able to resume a normal schedule within three to five days.
 Some women may experience discomfort in the form of cramping and shoulder/back pain related to the gas used to inflate the abdomen, but this normally lasts only a few days.

 What are the risks?

 Procedures involving anesthesia carry some degree of risk, and any invasive procedure can result in injury or infection.
 However, risk is lower with fewer complications when a laparoscopy is performed by an experienced gynecologist with special skills and training.

-Two OB/GYN Health Associates physicians, Drs.
-Edward Ryan and Luis Ugarte, are certified in advanced operative laparoscopy.
+OB/GYN Health Associates physician, Dr. Edward Ryan, is certified in advanced operative laparoscopy.